SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### 3. Go Live!

-To go live with your integration, [contact](/contact) Seamless to get the credentials for your webshop (terminal ID and password).
-You can also [certify](/merchant/reference/certification.html) your integration, if you want.
+To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html) and receive the credentials to your webshop.